o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-DHTs:-more-than-just-storage.md

 The other end is attracting and rewarding authors!
 This is still an open problem.
-One solution is simply to do a co-op and gather people with some agreement over who does/controls/earns wha.
+One solution is simply to do a co-op and gather people with some agreement over who does/controls/earns what.

 But wiki-DAO or functional code may have a particular way where the content, is estimated to be valuable or authored by particular people, and reward